‘I’m Scared to Death’: Desperate Search for Missing Attendees After Astroworld Disaster

 She was just one of countless others looking for loved ones after Friday’s festival turned into a deadly crush of people.
 On social media, family members said they hadn’t heard from brothers, cousins and daughters.
 “I’m freaking out,” one person posted.
 Another said their missing cousin was autistic and may have been frightened by the crowd.

 At least 23 people were hospitalized and 300 were treated by on-site medics, police said.
-Houston Mayor Sylvester Turner’s office told The New York Times the ages of the eight dead people ranged from 16 to 23.
+Houston Mayor Sylvester Turner said on Saturday afternoon that the eight victims’ ages ranged from 14 to 27.

 “Last time I talked to him was 8 o’clock last night.
 He said he was clocking out, but he never made it home,” Terrell Bell’s sister told The Daily Beast on Saturday.
 “I’m scared to death.
 He’s never missing.
 He’s always at home, work or church—that’s it.”